verbb/formie/docs/guides/email-notifications/multi-site-notification-content.md

 **Best for:** Different recipients per site, or when legal requires separate templates per jurisdiction

-## Pattern 3 — Single notification with variables
+## Pattern 3 — Single Notification with Variables

 One notification body using the [variable picker](/developers/reference-tokens):